wafiesa/Data_Management/README.md

 🔶 Insights: We have combined the latitude and longitute into the dataset_2022.csv and renamed it to melaka_terraced_property_sales_2022.csv.

-Now that the dataset has been processed to a desire format, let us explore the Melaka Property Sales Year 2022 by looking at the usefull statistics below.
+Let's explore Melaka Property Sales Year 2022 with useful statistics, now that the dataset has been processed to the desired format.

 ## 2. Data Visualizations